Adventures of Superman (TV series): Opening sequence

-The show's title card (see infobox above right) imitated the three-dimensional lettering of the comic book covers.
-Occasional confusion arises about the article "the", since it was spoken by narrators in voice-overs.
+The show's title card imitated the three-dimensional lettering of the comic book covers.
+There have been disputes about the article "the", since it was spoken by narrators in voice-overs.
 Some references title the show "The Adventures of Superman"; other books, as well as TV Guide listings, simply label the show "Superman".
-The onscreen title of the show is Adventures of Superman, with no article preceding "Adventures".
+The onscreen title of the show is Adventures of Superman.

-Bill Kennedy, framed by the show's theme music, voiced the opening narration of the show, expanded from that of the 1940s radio show and the 1940s Superman cartoons.
+Bill Kennedy, framed by the show's theme music, voiced its opening narration, which was expanded from that of the 1940s radio show and the 1940s Superman cartoons.
 The opening narration of the show set the stage for each program:

 From the second season onward, the final sentence ("and now, another exciting episode in the Adventures of Superman!") was dropped.
-In later syndication, when Kellogg's was no longer the sponsor, the episode openings were re-edited to remove the opening line relating to the cereal company.
+In later syndication, when Kellogg's was no longer the sponsor, the episode openings were re-edited to remove the opening line relating to them.

 Music

 The score for the series was taken from stock music libraries, often adaptations of music from B-movies.
 For example, one cue used in the episode "Peril by Sea" also appears in Plan 9 from Outer Space.
-Another cue, used in the second season episodes "The Machine that Could Plot Crimes", "Jungle Devil", The Clown Who Cried", and "The Golden Vulture", came from the seventh variation of Miklos Rozsa's "Theme, Variations & Finale.
-Op.
+Another cue, used in the second season episodes "The Machine that Could Plot Crimes", "Jungle Devil", The Clown Who Cried", and "The Golden Vulture", came from the seventh variation of Miklos Rozsa's "Theme, Variations & Finale", Op.
 13, from 1933.
-Apparently the only original music written for the series was the March heard primarily during the credits.
-The theme is ascribed to studio music arranger Leon Klatzkin, although it may have been adapted from an earlier unrelated, and now lost, theme.
-The main theme, based on a triad, matched the three syllables in the character's name, as has been the case with nearly all Superman music.
-With the exception of the title theme, musical cues ranged from the serious to the lighthearted and were different for each of the seasons, except for the third season, wherein some cues from the previous season would be reused in a number of episodes.
-Each season's cues tended to be used repeatedly from episode to episode, in similarly appropriate "mood" moments such as apprehension, humor or fast action.
-The opening credits theme, Superman's "leitmotif", was often (though not always) used whenever Superman was depicted flying or taking action.
+There was original music written for the series, such as the March used in the credits.
+The theme has been ascribed to studio music arranger Leon Klatzkin, although it was certainly adapted from the earlier Superman March written by Sammy Timberg for the 1940's Superman cartoons.
+Except for the title theme, musical cues ranged in tone and were different for each season, except for the third season, where some cues from the previous season would be reused in several episodes.
+The opening credits theme, which is used as Superman's "leitmotif", was often used whenever he was depicted flying or in action.